Atrial Fibrillation: Causes, Symptoms & Natural Support Strategies

 There are a variety of tests doctors may order to diagnose AFib.
 These include an electrocardiogram (ECG), portable ECGs, echocardiogram, blood tests, stress test, and a chest x-ray of the lungs and heart.

-Reducing inflammation is key for managing AFib.
+Reducing inflammation is key for improving heart rhythm.
 One of the main causes of inflammation is the highly processed, Western (or standard American) diet.
 It is critical to remove proinflammatory, disease causing foods and consume an anti-inflammatory diet of high quality, whole, unprocessed foods.

 An anti-inflammatory diet is rich in antioxidants, phytonutrients and essential fatty acids.
 This nutrition plan helps to reduce inflammation, stabilize blood sugar, lower your toxic load, and support healthy blood pH levels, lower oxidative stress, and help fight free radical damage in your body.
 These factors contribute to AFib and other chronic conditions (13).